martin-fl/dime-matlab/README.md

 - To build the java libraries, refer to `matlab_integration/README.md`.
 - To build the DIME project, refer to the [DIME wiki](https://scce.gitlab.io/dime/content/user-guide/development-with-docker.html).

+## How to run

+1. Start the matlab server in the `matlab_integration` directory
+2. Deploy your DIME app and go to `localhost:8080`

 ## Extending the SIBs library

 To extend the functionnalities of the matlab integration, there are several